serenader2014/mplayer/README.md

 * `shuffle` : Calling this method will shuffle the instance's playlist.
 And it will create a new instance's property `originalList` .
 When shuffling the playlist, the player will reload the playlist again, and begin to play the first audio in the new playlist.
 The previous playlist is stored in the `originalList` property.
 The reason why I created this property is we may use the previous list in our customize.

 * `load(i)` : This method accepts a number argument, and will change the current audio to `playlist[i]`.
 This method will change the current `audio` tag's attribute to a new one, and change the UI's artist and title, also cover.
+*This method fixes the bug that mobile phone broswer can't play audio when changing the `src` attribute.*

 * `switchTrack(i, isPaused)`: This method accepts two arguments, first one is a number, which is the one that will change to.
 The second argument is a boolean object.
 When it is `true` , calling this method will continue playing.
 Otherwise, it will pause the current audio, and begin playing the new one, which is the first argument.
 The second argument's purpose is to decide the user's behavious.
 When you're playing the audio, and you pause it, and want to continue playing, instead of playing it from the beginning, so you must pass `true` to the second argument.
 If you just want to change to other audio, just pass the number you want.
 And it will automatic load the new audio's informations and begin playing.
 Also this will change the current instance's property `currentTrack` to the number.